12 Oct Living With Epilepsy: The Path to a Normal Life

 One difficult effect of her condition that especially stands out for Conklin is her anger outbursts.
 While she did not have therapy, she had her activities.
 “I stuck to my sports; softball was my big thing, but also marching band.
 I tried to keep going and doing other things that made me normal and not think of myself as abnormal.
 I demanded from myself to be as normal as everyone else.”

 Difficulties lasted all the way until Conklin was an adult.
 Since having surgery at age 27 with Dr. Arno Fried, she proclaims, “That’s all well behind me.”

-Today, Conklin, who will be 34 years old on August 16, 2015, is a certified EEG technician.
-There’s even a possibility that one day she might end up doing a stint in Hackensack Hospital, where she had her epilepsy surgery.
+Today, Conklin, who will be 40 years old on August 16, 2021, is a certified EEG technician.
+There’s even a possibility of doing a stint in Hackensack Hospital, where she had her epilepsy surgery.

 Perhaps a window of hope is most illustrated by the example of another successfully treated ANA epilepsy patient, and one who was fortunate enough to have her problem resolved at a very young age.